ebdrup/nodebase/readme.md

 The main advantage of cloning this repository is that it comes with a working test-setup and runs JSHint as well as all the tests.
 This can be a pain to set up if you are new to node.

-Also there is a ready to go code coverage report (Windows only for now).
+Also there is a ready to go code coverage report using my [nodecoverage](https://github.com/Muscula/nodecoverage) module (Windows only for now).

 You put your code in the ```lib``` folder.
 I recommend an editor that you can configure to run JSHint for you while you are editing your JavaScript files.
 I use WebStorm.